Mentorship (Clinical Advisors)

 Recognition from the profession as a practitioner who is giving back to the profession by mentoring pharmacy's future leaders

-Who is eligible to be a mentor?
+Who is eligible to be a Clinical Advisor?

 The purpose of the Resident Clinical Advisor Program is to provide more structured and formal opportunities for our residents to connect with an experienced residency preceptor.
 The Resident Clinical Advisor will closely monitor the resident’s performance throughout the course of the year, actively providing guidance, support and mentorship to the resident.